rapid7/insightconnect-plugins/sentinelone/help.md

 ## About

-[SentinelOne](https://www.sentinelone.com/) is a next-gen cybersecurity company focused on protecting the enterprise through the endpoint.
+[SentinelOne](https://www.sentinelone.com/) is a next-gen cybersecurity company focused on protecting the enterprise through the endpoint

-This plugin utilizes the [SentinelOne API](https://usea1-partners.sentinelone.net/apidoc/).
+This plugin utilizes the [SentinelOne API](https://usea1-partners.sentinelone.net/apidoc/)

 ## Actions